tmannen/pocket-app/README.md

 Using the Pocket API for multiple tag search among other things.

-TODO: hover over/click tag and some info comes up?
+TODO: make it so that when tag is clicked, it also adds it to the search bar?